Carlos487/awesome-wpf/README.md

 * [Gu.Wpf.FlipView](https://github.com/GuOrg/Gu.Wpf.FlipView) - (FREE, OPEN SOURCE) A flipview for WPF, handles touch & mouse swipe.
 * [Hardcodet NotifyIcon for WPF](https://github.com/hardcodet/wpf-notifyicon) - (FREE, OPEN SOURCE) This is an implementation of a NotifyIcon (aka system tray icon or taskbar icon) for the WPF platform.
 * [Interactive Data Display for WPF](https://github.com/microsoft/InteractiveDataDisplay.WPF) - (FREE, OPEN SOURCE) Interactive Data Display for WPF is a set of controls for adding interactive visualization of dynamic data to your application.
-* [LiveCharts](https://lvcharts.net/) - (FREE, OPEN SOURCE) Simple, flexible, interactive & powerful data visualization for .Net
+* [LiveCharts](https://lvcharts.net/) - (FREE, OPEN SOURCE) Simple, flexible, interactive & powerful data visualization for .Net.
-* [LoadingIndicators.WPF](https://github.com/zeluisping/LoadingIndicators.WPF) - (FREE, OPEN SOURCE) LoadingIndicators.WPF is a collection of 8 animated loading indicators for WPF compatible with MahApps.Metro
+* [LoadingIndicators.WPF](https://github.com/zeluisping/LoadingIndicators.WPF) - (FREE, OPEN SOURCE) LoadingIndicators.WPF is a collection of 8 animated loading indicators for WPF compatible with MahApps.Metro.
 * [Mapsui](https://mapsui.com) - (FREE, OPEN SOURCE) Mapsui is a .NET Map component for WPF, UWP and Xamarin Android and iOS.
 * [mpv.net](https://github.com/stax76/mpv.net) - (FREE, OPEN SOURCE) mpv.net is a modern media player for Windows that works just like mpv.
 * [Notifications.Wpf](https://github.com/Federerer/Notifications.Wpf) - (FREE, OPEN SOURCE) WPF toast notifications.
 * [OxyPlot](https://oxyplot.github.io/) - (FREE, OPEN SOURCE) OxyPlot is a cross-platform plotting library for .NET.
-* [PropertyTools](https://github.com/PropertyTools/PropertyTools) - (FREE, OPEN SOURCE) Custom controls for WPF: PropertyGrid, DataGrid, multi-select TreeView, ColorPicker and more
+* [PropertyTools](https://github.com/PropertyTools/PropertyTools) - (FREE, OPEN SOURCE) Custom controls for WPF: PropertyGrid, DataGrid, multi-select TreeView, ColorPicker and more.
 * [Toggle Switch Control Library](https://github.com/ejensen/toggle-switch-control) - (FREE, OPEN SOURCE) The Toggle Switch Control Library creates highly customizable toggle switch controls for WPF and Silverlight apps.
-* [WPF AutoComplete TextBox](https://github.com/quicoli/WPF-AutoComplete-TextBox) - (FREE, OPEN SOURCE) An autocomplete TextBox for WPF
+* [WPF AutoComplete TextBox](https://github.com/quicoli/WPF-AutoComplete-TextBox) - (FREE, OPEN SOURCE) An autocomplete TextBox for WPF.
 * [WPFCustomMessageBox](https://github.com/evanwon/WPFCustomMessageBox) - (FREE, OPEN SOURCE) WPFCustomMessageBox is a WPF clone of the native Windows/.NET MessageBox with extra features like custom button text.
 * [wpfchrometabs](https://github.com/realistschuckle/wpfchrometabs) - (FREE, OPEN SOURCE) A WPF custom tab control built from the ground up to mimic the user experience found in Google's Chrome browser.
 * [WpfHexEditorControl](https://github.com/abbaye/WpfHexEditorControl) - (FREE, OPEN SOURCE) Wpf Hexeditor is a fast and fully customisable user control for editing file or stream as hexadecimal.
-Can be used in Wpf or WinForm application
+Can be used in Wpf or WinForm application.
 * [WPFToastNotification](https://github.com/muhammad-magdy/WPFToastNotification) - (FREE, OPEN SOURCE) Fancy toast notification for WPF applications easy to use and support MVVM pattern.
-* [Wpf.Notifications](https://github.com/Enterwell/Wpf.Notifications) - (FREE, OPEN SOURCE) WPF notifications UI controls (as seen in VS Code)
+* [Wpf.Notifications](https://github.com/Enterwell/Wpf.Notifications) - (FREE, OPEN SOURCE) WPF notifications UI controls (as seen in VS Code).
 * [WPF-Math](https://github.com/ForNeVeR/wpf-math) - (FREE, OPEN SOURCE) WPF-Math is a .NET library for rendering mathematical formulae using the LaTeX typsetting style, for the WPF framework.
 * [WPF-MediaKit](https://github.com/Sascha-L/WPF-MediaKit) - (FREE, OPEN SOURCE) A library to quickly build DirectShow media player controls in WPF.
-The kit comes with a video player MediaUriElement (a WPF MediaElement replacement), a VideoCaptureElement for web cams and a DVDPlayerElement.
+The kit comes with a video player.MediaUriElement (a WPF MediaElement replacement), a VideoCaptureElement for web cams and a DVDPlayerElement.

 ## Fonts